Improving Your Site’s Performance and Usability

 If you’re not sure, don’t worry.
 Making a top-notch first impression with your site isn’t as difficult as you might expect.
 There are a few key principles for optimizing your site for usability, which can set you on the right path quickly.

 In this post, we’ll talk a little more about what usability is and why it matters.
 Then we’ll explore seven best practices for improving your website visitors’ experience.
 Let’s get to work!

 Usability is part of a larger concept referred to as User Experience (UX).
 UX describes what it’s like for a visitor to use your website, including how it makes them feel and what impressions they’re left with.

-Importance of Usability for Your WP Site
+Importance of Usability for Your WordPress Site

 Designing for usability requires you to prioritize the human UX.
-Glitches, speed bumps, or barriers to navigation can send a potential reader or customer quickly over to a competitor’s site.
+Glitches, speed bumps, or barriers to navigation can quickly send a potential reader or customer over to a competitor’s site.
 Naturally, this is something you’ll want to avoid.

-On the other hand, there’s a strong connection between usability and success.
+Additionally, there’s a strong connection between usability and success.
 Well-thought-out and tested user experiences can increase traffic, social sharing, and even conversions.
 If you want to not only attract visitors but keep them coming back time and time again, it’s vital to spend time optimizing your site for usability.